Ukraine: Poots warns of grain shortages as war continues

 The minister told assembly members that about 40% of Northern Ireland's corn supply is sourced from Ukraine.

-Mr Poots confirmed that he had asked the Department of Finance for £70m for farmers to deal with the impact of the situation in Ukraine on food supplies and rising prices.
+Mr Poots confirmed that he had asked the Department of Finance for £70m for farmers.

 "The Northern Ireland agricultural food sector had already undergone a period of severe disruption as a result of the Covid pandemic and unworkable complexities of the Northern Ireland protocol," he said.